Allen-Synthesis/EuroPi/contributing.md

 larger EuroPi project.
 This is particularly important on changes that impact the EuroPi libraries or documentation.

 Finally, the reviewer should not impose any undue requirements on the author.
-The reviewer should not require that the author make changes to portions of they repository that are unrelated to their code.
+The reviewer should not require that the author make changes to portions of the repository that are unrelated to their code.
 If a change uncovers an issue in the underlying project it is not the authors responsibility to fix it.
 Though the author should understand that the merging of their PR may be contingent on such a fix being completed.

 ## Working with Git
   * Steps to create a PR (from original doc below) (consider third party docs)
-  * add branch step (allows fork divergence)
+  * Add branch step (allows fork divergence)
-  * add details on how to allow a fork to diverge
+  * Add details on how to allow a fork to diverge

 ## What to expect during the PR process